 The Nine Years War can generally be seen have had nine key areas of conflict that are worthy of consideration:

 This area was the gateway to Tyrconnell, and the fighting over its main towns and fortresses was important to determining the security of one of the main rebel Kingdoms.
 It included an important naval element in terms of disembarking English troops and piracy, as well as some of the key powerplay games for the Sligo O’Connor’s and the Clanrickarde position.
-Such was the back-and-forth, that Sligo Town itself was largely wrecked between the two armies by the fighting’s conclusion.
+Such was the back-and-forth that Sligo Town itself was largely wrecked between the two armies by the fighting’s conclusion.

 -The Moyry Pass